 Yes.
 The governing body can set its own pay and conditions but staff who transfer do so with their existing terms and conditions.

-The funding will continue on per pupil basis and new academies will be able to claim a share of the money that is currently held centrally by the local authority.
+Funding will continue on per pupil basis.
+New academies will be able to claim a share of the money that is held centrally by the local authority.
 The amount each academy receives from the local authority ‘pot’ can vary considerably from one local authority to another.

 Academies will be able to apply for capital funding from the government as before.